 The best way to ensure that you understand your rights and all of your options is to seek the help of an experienced disability lawyer.
 A long term disability lawyer, especially one with decades of experience and a national presence, can carefully review your claim, help level the playing field, and successfully navigate the complex policy roadblocks an insurance company will intentionally put in your way.
 Without a long term disability lawyer, claimants are at the mercy of their own limited knowledge.

-Even if you are not ready to hire a lawyer or take legal action, it is best to have a free consultation with a disability law firm.
+Even if you are not ready to hire a lawyer or take legal action when appealing a long term disability claim denial, it is best to have a free consultation with a disability law firm.
 The disability lawyers at Share Lawyers are happy to talk to you for free at any stage in the process, and share their insights into the best possible way to secure your disability benefits.

 Wrongfully denied your long term disability claim?